Written and performed by Zaraawar Mistry

 Created in collaboration with Kathleen Sullivan

-The original productions of Indian Cowboy at Mixed Blood Theater and at Asia Society were made possible by the generous support of The Jerome Foundation, the Oswald Family Foundation, and many individual donors.
+The original productions of Sohrab and Rustum at the Center for Independent Artists and at Asia Society were made possible by the generous support of The Jerome Foundation, the Oswald Family Foundation, and many individual donors.
 Thank you.